 Dylan Harper and Jamie Rellis are both coming out of bad relationships.
 He's a design professional who has made a big splash online, while she's a head hunter looking to place an art director with GQ.
 She brings Dylan from L.A. to New York to interview, and during the process of selling him on the job, they strike up a friendship.
 One night, while watching some dumb romantic comedy and picking apart the various tropes of the genre, Jamie laments that the worst thing about being single is the lack of sex.
 Her libido is still there, but she has no way to fulfill it.
 Dylan, it turns out, has the same problem.
 Neither of them, however, wants to screw it up with an actual romantic relationship.
 They strike a bargain to have sex with each other as if it were a tennis date.
 A workout, as it were.
 They have lots of sex and resist an emotional attachment.
 When both of them begin to date, the sex vanishes, but the friendship remains.
 And maybe something more, because their prospective partners are a poor substitute for each other.
 When circumstances force them apart, filling them with recriminations, they're miserable.
 When at last, they're re-united, they go on their first actual "date."

 The basic premise of this movie is that friends can't have casual sex without emotional entanglements.
 This is flatly not true, and I find the notion kind of bothersome.
 The premise is kind of titillating for a mainstream romantic comedy, and I'm sure that's why there were two such creatures in the 2011 calendar year, but neither film looks beyond the strangling conventions of movies to see how real people are behaving outside the film frame.
 Some people do, in fact, have casual sexual relationships without romance and are generally quite happy with them.
 Somehow, I get the feeling that the sexual politics of what they decided to film here weren't important to the filmmakers.
-They were more interested, one assumes, in putting cute movie stars together in a novel romantic comedy situations, which kind of trivializes the mores it's depicting.
+They were more interested, one assumes, in putting cute movie stars together in novel romantic comedy situations, which kind of trivializes the mores it's depicting.
 I'd be ticked at all of this if it weren't all so damned cute.
-And if there a were winking, smirking attitude toward sex.
+And if there were a winking, smirking attitude toward sex.
 Fortunately, on that count, the film scores aces with me.

 This is one of the very few mainstream movies that I can think of that has any kind of imagination when staging sex scenes.
 Most sex scenes in mainstream product are completely boring, usually filmed from the side with some back light and not much action.
 They usually end with the couple sleeping with an l-shaped sheet that leaves the male partner bare chested, but conveniently covers the breasts of the female partner (who, like as not, will get up and take the covers with her like real people never friggin do).
 The scenes in this movie, by way of contrast, are clumsy, athletic, sometimes ridiculous, and usually really fucking hot.
 Given that both Justin Timberlake and Mila Kunis are amazingly gorgeous people, I don't know that you could make either of them look genuinely ridiculous while having sex.
 They're too attractive for that.
 This film goes one further than that, though, in so far as it features a learning curve.
 This shows them getting comfortable with each other and showing the other how to do things that gives them pleasure .
 There's a conversation about peeing with a hard on ("Do you know how hard it is to pee with a hard-on?"
 "No, actually...").
 There's a lesson in cunnilingus ("What are you trying to do?
 Dig your way to China?"
 "I'm good at this!"
 "Says who?"
 "Every girl I've been with."
 "Well, they're either lying or their vaginas are made of burlap.").
 These are all practical things that people do every day, but which you never see on a movie screen unless you frequent some types of independent queer cinema.
 There's a great deal of comedy value in all of this--seriously, sex is funny--but a certain verisimilitude, too, that undercuts some of the dumb romantic comedy elements.